 Ombre is a beautiful effect that seems only to grow more and more popular.
-It’s a wonderful way to play with colours and is reminiscent of the romantic watercolour paintings we all know and love.
-See below for how to make your own DIY dip dyed ombre favour bags!
+It’s a wonderful way to play with colours and is reminiscent of romantic watercolour paintings.
+See below for how to make your own DIY dip dyed ombre favour bags.

 Step 1: Prepare one of your dyes as per your package instructions.